• Home

 Keep a Learning Journal

-Guest post by mom and blogger, Catherine, of Adventures With Kids.
+by mom and blogger, Catherine, of Adventures With Kids.

 Many professionals, from engineers to artists, scientists to writers, keep a written reflection of their work.
-These journals provide a record of what these professionals were interested in, what they were learning from their work and more.
+These learning journals provide a record of what these professionals were interested in, what they were learning from their work and more.

 Children too can benefit from keeping a learning journal.
 Journaling is a way to process information and think things through.